AryanaTavanai/Geometric-Carried-Object-Detector/README.txt

 ################### Description ###################
-This program is a very basic version of the carried object detector descibed in the following paper:
+This program is a very basic version of the carried object detector descibed and used in the following papers:

+[1] Tavanai, Sridhar, Chinellato, Cohn, and Hogg.
+"Joint Tracking and Event Analysis for Carried Object Detection".
+British Machine Vision Conference (BMVC) 2015.

-Tavanai, Sridhar, Gu, Cohn, Hogg (2013).
-“Carried object detection and tracking using geometric shape models and spatio-temporal consistency,” International Conference on Computer Vision Systems (ICVS).
+[2] Tavanai, Sridhar, Gu, Cohn, Hogg .
+“Carried object detection and tracking using geometric shape models and spatio-temporal consistency,” International Conference on Computer Vision Systems (ICVS) 2013.

 It does not not reproduce the results in the paper.
 As most of the functionalities in the paper have been removed, the code will produce many more false positives and less True positives.
-If this code is used in your work please cite the above paper.
+If this code is used in your work please cite the above papers.

 ################### Running the code ###################